 - Learning from career and labour market information

 Within college we use ‘Job explorer database’ as a learning tool for students and staff.
-This allows students to investigate career aspirations and gain the latest information and advice on career choices.
+This allows students to investigate career aspirations and gain the latest up to date, information and advice on career choices.

 - Addressing the needs of each pupil